confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

 -   On windowed tables, WINDOWSTART and WINDOWEND can be optionally compared to literals.
     For more information on windowed tables, see [Time and Windows in ksqlDB](../../concepts/time-and-windows-in-ksqldb-queries.md).

-You can enable table scans to loosen the restrictions on the `WHERE` clause or eliminate the `WHERE` clause altogether.
-Table scans can be turned on for pull queries running in the current CLI session with the command `SET 'ksql.query.pull.table.scan.enabled'='true';`.
+You can loosen the restrictions on the `WHERE` clause, or eliminate the `WHERE` clause altogether, by enabling table scans current CLI session with the command `SET 'ksql.query.pull.table.scan.enabled'='true';`.
 They can also be enabled by default by setting a server configuration property with `ksql.query.pull.table.scan.enabled=true`.
 Once table scans are enabled, the following